 The minor is intended for students studying computer engineering, computer science, software engineering, or management information systems with the goal of enabling them to work in cyber security.
-The minor consists of a series of lab based courses that are designed to provide students with both the technical background and the hands-on experiences along with the theoretical background to allow them to compete to jobs in cyber security.
+The minor consists of a series of lab based courses that are designed to provide students with both the technical background and the hands-on experiences along with the theoretical background to allow them to compete for jobs in cyber security.

 The minor requires 15 credits, including at least 6 credits in courses numbered 300 or above taken at Iowa State University.
 The minor must include at least 9 credits that are not used to meet any other department, college, or university requirement.
 Below is the list of courses used in the minor.